 We will begin a partnership with Solution Tree to provide Professional Development and collaboration time for teachers, TOSA's, and Administrator to improve our PLC practices, learn to properly analyze data, and create rigorous assessments aligned to the claims and targets which will help our students improve on STAR, ELPAC and CAASPP exams.
 Professional Development will be provided and substitutes will be used to relieve teachers to attend training.
-SMART Goal Data, STAR Results, and Grade Level Plans will be used to analyze effectiveness of this action.
+SMART Goal Data, STAR Results, and Grade Level ELA and Math Action Plans will be used to analyze the effectiveness of this action.